Providers

 Initialization

 When you create a FeatureFlags layer, the provider is automatically initialized using setProviderAndWait.
-This ensures the provider is ready before any flag evaluations:
+This ensures the provider is ready before any flag evaluations.
+The initialization is bounded by initTimeout (default 30 seconds) and the provider’s actual state is verified after the SDK call returns — see Initialization Timeout above for details.

-// Provider is initialized when layer is provided (blocking)
+// Provider is initialized when layer is provided (blocking, bounded by initTimeout)

 program.provide(Scope.default >>> FeatureFlags.fromProvider(provider))